-The Society of Surgical Chairs held a meeting about their mentorship program on October 16 at Clinical Congress 2016 in Washington, DC.

-The Society of Surgical Chairs held a meeting about their mentorship program on October 26 at the 2014 Clinical Congress in San Francisco, CA. Keep reading to find out the discussion highlights.
+The Society of Surgical Chairs held a meeting about their mentorship program on October 26 at Clinical Congress 2014 in San Francisco, CA.